Detail Itinerary

 DAY 2: Short Hike to Tiger’s Nest & Preparation Day

-To acclimatise for the trek, take a day walk to the ‘Tiger’s Nest’, the sacred Taktshang monastery which clings to the rock face 900 metres above the valley floor.
-Guru Rinpoche is said to have flown to the site riding on a tigress.
-He subsequently meditated here for three months.
-It is one of Bhutan’s most holy sites and draws pilgrims not only from Bhutan but also from neighbouring Buddhist countries.
-You can have lunch at the Taktshang cafeteria from where you get a spectacular view of the monastery.
-If there is any time left for sightseeing after your hike your guide will suggest something for you to see.
+To acclimatise for the trek, take a day walk to the ‘Tiger’s Nest’, the sacred Taktshang monastery, which clings to the rock face 900 metres above the valley floor.
+Guru Rinpoche is said to have flown to the site, riding on a tigress.
+He subsequently meditated there for three months.
+It is one of Bhutan’s most holy sites and draws pilgrims.

 DAY 3: Acclimatization

-Today you can do a second acclimatisation hike.
-First drive about an hour and a half to Chele La pass at about 3900 metres where you will have a splendid view of the Himalaya range, weather permitting.
-From the road you can walk up the incline around 2 hours towards Gung Karpo La (4300m), continuing above the tree line along the ridge that divides Paro and Haa valleys.
-Here if the day is clear you will see even more breathtaking views of the snowcapped mountains, including Mount Jomolhari and other further peaks such as Kanchenjunga.
-Walk down the hill through rhododendron and hemlock forest towards Kila Gompa, a nunnery inhabited by about 30 nuns who live a life of contemplation and seclusion, with daily prayer and spiritual practice.
-The community is one of the oldest of seven nunneries in Bhutan and was initially established in the early 9th century as a meditation site.
-The main temple houses ancient statues of Chenrezig and Guru Rinpoche, among others.
-After visiting the nunnery you can return to the car, which takes around 15 minutes.
-This evening you can sort out your luggage for the trek.
-Anything you don’t need to carry with you will be driven safely to Thimphu to await your arrival.
+Today, you can do a second acclimatisation hike.
+First, drive about an hour and a half to Chele La pass at about 3900 metres, where you will have a splendid view of the Himalaya range, weather permitting.
+From the road, you can walk up the incline for around 2 hours towards Gung Karpo La (4300m), continuing above the tree line along the ridge that divides the Paro and Haa valleys.
+You can see breathtaking views of the snowcapped mountains, including Mount Jomolhari and other peaks such as Kanchenjunga.

 Overnight in Paro.